 - They must be positioned at regular intervals (approximately 1.5 m for steel pipes and 1 m for copper pipes).

-- Weatherproof and corrosion-resistant fixings.
+- Weatherproof and corrosion-resistant fasteners.

 - Impact protection: